desecho/movies/README.rst

 |Build Status| |Requirements Status| |Codecov|

 The web application on Django_ 2, Vue.js_ 2, Bootstrap_ 4.
-Create movie lists ("Watched" and "To watch"), rate movies and add comments.
+Create movie lists ("Watched" and "To watch"), rate movies, and add comments.
-You can also add additional information such as if you watched the movie in original version, in theatre, an extended version, in 4k, etc.
+You can also add additional information such as if you watched the movie in the original version, in theatre, an extended version, in 4k, etc.

 | It is also available as a `VK app <http://vk.com/app3504693_2912142>`_.
 | Share your lists with VK and Facebook friends, get recommendations from friends.